 Be aware that the code for each of the components in your Routine are executed in the order they appear on the Routine display (from top to bottom).
 If you want your Code Component to alter a variable to be used by another component immediately, then it needs to be above that component in the view.
 You may want the code not to take effect until next frame however, in which case put it at the bottom of the Routine.
 You can move Components up and down the Routine by right-clicking on their icons.

 Within your code you can use other variables and modules from the script.
 For example, all routines have a stopwatch-style

 Clock associated with them, which gets reset at the beginning of that repeat of the routine.
 So if you have a Routine called trial, there will be a

 Clock called trialClock and so you can get the time (in sec) from the beginning of the trial by using:

 To see what other variables you might want to use, and also what terms you need to avoid in your chunks of code, compile your script before inserting the code object and take a look at the contents of that script.

 Note that this page is concerned with Code Components specifically, and not all cases in which you might use python syntax within the Builder.
 It is also possible to put code into a non-code input field (such as the duration or text of a Text Component).
 The syntax there is slightly different (requiring a $ to trigger the special handling, or \$ to avoid triggering special handling).
 The syntax to use within a Code Component is always regular python syntax.

-The parameters of the Code Component simply specify the code that will get executed at 5 different points within the experiment.
+Within a Code Component you can write code to be executed at 6 different points within the experiment.
 You can use as many or as few of these as you need for any Code Component: